fila2021/explore-tigray/README.md

-# 🌍 Explore Tigray – Interactive Front-End Project (Distinction-ready)
+# 🌍 Explore Tigray – Interactive Front-End Project

+## 📖 Project Overview

-**Explore Tigray** is an interactive front-end website that allows users to explore the **historic, cultural, urban, food, hotel, and trekking** destinations of the Tigray region in Ethiopia.
+**Explore Tigray** is an interactive tourism website showcasing the **historic, cultural, urban, and natural** destinations of the Tigray region in Ethiopia.

-The site is **dynamic, responsive, and interactive**, built with **HTML, CSS, JavaScript, Bootstrap, and Google Maps API**.
+It allows users to **search, filter, save favorites, and explore destinations on a dynamic Google Map**, while also offering links to trusted tour companies.

+This project was built as part of the **Interactive Front-End Development Milestone Project**.

 ---

-## 🎯 User Goals & Value
+## 🎯 User Stories

-### User Goals
+### External User Goals

-- **Discover Tigray**: Learn about Axum, Yeha, Adigrat, Mekelle, Gera’alta, Shire, and more.
-- **Search & Filter**: Quickly find destinations by type or keyword.
-- **Save Favorites**: Create a personalized list of favorite destinations.
-- **Interactive Map**: See locations dynamically updated on Google Maps.
+- As a user, I want to **search destinations quickly** so I can find specific places.
+- As a user, I want to **filter destinations by category** (historical, cultural, food, hotels, trekking).
+- As a user, I want to **view destinations on a map** so I can understand their location.
+- As a user, I want to **save favorites** so I can keep track of places I want to visit.
+- As a user, I want to **get in touch via a feedback form** to ask questions or request information.

 ### Site Owner Goals

-- Showcase the natural, cultural, and historical beauty of Tigray.
+- Promote the **beauty of Tigray** and encourage tourism.
-- Provide a **modern interactive tourism experience**.
+- Provide a **modern, interactive user experience**.
+- Offer **useful resources** like tour company links to support planning trips.
-- Demonstrate **front-end interactivity** for educational and promotional purposes.
+- Showcase **front-end development skills** for assessment and portfolio.

 ---

 ## ✨ Features

-1. **Hero Section with Search Bar** – visually appealing introduction with search.
-2. **Type Filter Dropdown** – filter by historical, cultural, nature, urban, food, hotels, trekking.
-3. **Destination Cards** – grid layout with images, names, and descriptions.
-4. **Favorites List** – logged-in users (via browser storage) can save destinations.
-5. **Dynamic Google Maps** – markers update based on filters/search.
-6. **Error Handling** – loader and error banner if Google Maps fails.
-7. **Responsive Design** – works across desktop, tablet, and mobile.
+### 1. Hero Section

+- Background image of Tigray.
+- Title, descriptive text, and search bar.

+### 2. Destinations Section

+- Search box + category dropdown.
+- Responsive destination cards with images, descriptions, and "Add to Favorites".

+### 3. Tour Companies Section

+- Cards linking to **trusted Ethiopian tour operators**.

+### 4. Map of Tigray

+- Dynamic **Google Maps integration**.
+- Markers update with search/filter selections.

+### 5. Favorites Section

+- Users can add/remove favorites.
+- Stored in **localStorage** for persistence.

+### 6. Feedback Form

+- Contact form for questions/feedback.
+- Submits to **Code Institute Formdump** for testing.
+- Validation for required fields.

+### 7. Responsive Design

+- Layout adapts seamlessly to **desktop, tablet, and mobile**.

 ---